 theplanetbrief.com /invest/

-Green Investing 6 min read
+Green Investing 9 min read

 The short answer

 A gilt is a UK government bond.
 A green gilt is a gilt issued under the UK's green financing framework.
 Investors lend to the UK government and receive coupon payments and principal at maturity, while the government allocates an amount equivalent to the proceeds to eligible green expenditures.
 The bond still behaves like a bond: its price can rise or fall before maturity, and its return depends on yield, coupon, purchase price, sale price, inflation and tax position.
+If the basic structure is still unclear, start with our guide to what green bonds are before comparing green gilts with other products.

-Green gilt vs NS&I Green Savings Bond
+Green gilt vs National Savings and Investments Green Savings Bond

 These are often confused because both are linked to UK green finance.
 They are not the same product.
+For a fuller product-by-product comparison, use our guide to green savings bonds vs green bonds.

-Feature Green gilt NS&I Green Savings Bond
+Feature Green gilt National Savings and Investments Green Savings Bond

 Who it suits Investors comfortable with bond market risk.
 Savers seeking a government-backed savings product.